Phone: +44 (0) 7811 671 893 - text me for my email address - CV/Résumé - Me at Github - Me at LinkedIn - gpg key - ssh key

 April 2011 to February 2016

-I most recently held the role as Product Owner for the Performance Window Group's bespoke in-house e-commerce platform, Aperture.
-Aperture provides hundreds of small and large companies around the UK with the ability to order and resell PWG's product via an innovative web portal that supports their Dale Windows and Timber Windows brands.
-Since joining PWG in 2011, I worked in the role of a software project manager and business analysis as well as software development, which was primarily in Perl with Moose and Drupal and more recently Node.js, AngularJS, and React.js
+I most recently held the role of Head of IT for the Performance Window Group (PWG) and was also the Product Owner for PWG's bespoke in-house e-commerce platform, Aperture.
+Aperture provides hundreds of small and large companies around the UK with the ability to order and resell PWG's products via an innovative web portal that supports their Dale Windows and Timber Windows brands.
+Since joining PWG in 2011, I worked in the role of a software project manager and business analysis as well as software developmer, which was primarily in Perl with Moose and Drupal and more recently Node.js, AngularJS, and React

-In Autumn 2013, I took on the role of IT Manager for the group and transitioned the software development team to Agile and Lean methodologies.
-We employed techniques such as Kanban Board, Pair Programming, Mob Programming and Test Driven Development on a daily basis to aid task flow both within the development team and a wider board-level product steering group.
+In Autumn 2013, I took on the role of Head of IT for the group and transitioned the software development team to Agile and Lean methodologies.
+We employed techniques such as Kanban, Scrum, Pair Programming, Mob Programming, Behaviour-driven Developement (BDD), Test-driven Development (TDD), Clean Code, and SOLID principals on a daily basis to aid task flow both within the development team and a wider board-level Product Vision Steering Group.

 Analyst and PHP, Perl, and Drupal developer - PWG Trading Ltd